 When my son gave up his pacifier, it was because I bought him some boxing gloves.
 The words exchanges where:

 ‘I can give you these boxing gloves, but they are for big boys who don’t have a pacifier’

 He gave the pacifier to me immediately, and he never looked back.

 The key message here is that you should provide some pacifier alternatives.

 If you wonder when to stop pacifier use, then the information on this post will have absolutely helped you!

 One of the biggest problems when deciding when to take away the pacifier is actually getting your child to stop using it!
 I devised 7 excellent pacifier alternatives for toddlers that you might want to consider using.

 By getting rid of the pacifier, you will be battling addiction and a habit.
 Those make this a huge challenge, but not impossible (although it may seem impossible at the time).
 As a parent, you need to stay strong and do not give it.
-The battle to give up the paci will be over soon, and you will never have this battle again (unless you make the decision to have another child!)
+The battle to give up the paci will be over soon, and you will never have this battle again (unless you decide to have another child!)